 Practical guides on the UK Skilled Worker visa, the sponsor register, and the job-search workflow for visa-dependent applicants.
-Written by the team behind Lumina.

-Around 10-15% of sponsor licence applications are refused, and the practical rate including withdrawn applications is higher.
+Read more →Around 10-15% of sponsor licence applications are refused, and the practical rate including withdrawn applications is higher.
 Most refusals are avoidable.
 The ten patterns that recur, with checks you can run against each before you submit.

 Read more →"Do you sponsor visas?" is the wrong question.
 Three better ones, the exact wording that gets clear answers, and the response patterns that mean the role is not worth your pipeline slot.